richardphotolab/API-Order-docs/endpoints/shipped.md

 `richardId` | _string_ | Richard's internal identifier
 `errors` | _array_<_string_> | Error messages in the event that the order count not be processed

-> :ok_hand: All order responses include Richard's internal identifier.
+> :pushpin: All order responses include Richard's internal identifier.
 This is to provide a stable constant when handling possible issue resolution.

 #### 200 Created